Smoke and mirrors

 Briefly, there must be a binding, irrevocable agreement, intended by both parties to last through the lives of both of them.
-Of course, that means the survivor is bound to comply with what he has agreed for his entire life.
+Of course, that means the survivor is bound to comply with what they have agreed for their entire life.
 Consider what a burden this could be, with all the unknown changes that could take place in the remaining life of the survivor.

 Historically, mutual wills were used to ensure that property passed to children of the marriage rather than a widow or widower's spouse on a remarriage.
-Today we would use the device of a life interest in trust to achieve this purpose and take the risk that the other party might change his will.
+Today we would use the device of a life interest in trust to achieve this purpose and take the risk that the other party might change their will.

 The freedom to dispose of your property (after sharing with HM Revenue and Customs) is a basic democratic freedom.
-Accordingly, any attempt to interfere with or reduce that freedom is regarded by judges as something requiring strict compliance with the established principles and certainty that the testator knew what he was doing when he or she made the will.
+Accordingly, any attempt to interfere with or reduce that freedom is regarded by judges as something requiring strict compliance with the established principles and certainty that the testator knew what he was doing when they made the will.

 We recommend that you read about signing your will correctly and the process of attestation next.

 We believe that every adult should make a will.
 So as to encourage you to do so, we provide some of our more straightforward wills (likely to be suitable for most people) absolutely free with no catches or conditions.
-Just visit our library and choose the most suitable from the list of templates.
+Just visit our library and choose the most suitable from our library of will templates.
 We offer nine in total that together cover thousands of possible variations of wishes.
 There will be one to suit your situation.
-If you are in doubt as to which to choose, this article about where to start should help you to decide exactly which one suits you best.
+If you are in doubt as to which to choose, this article about where to start when writing your will should help you to decide exactly which one suits you best.